DCxDemo/ThpsFonts/README.md

 ## Serpentine
 * Link: https://www.myfonts.com/collections/serpentine-font-linotype
-* Usage: Pro skater names in the intro
+* Usage: pro skater secondary subtitling in the intro

 There just had to be Serpentine in there.
 It was just everywhere, including DOOM 3.